 Sexual Disorders

 IsHak, W. W. &, Tobia, G. (2013).
 DSM-5 changes in diagnostic criteria of sexual dysfunctions, Reproductive Systems and Sexual Disorders: Current Research, 2, 122-125.
-Note the following changes from the DSM-IV to the DSM-V:
+They noted the following changes from the DSM-IV to the DSM-V:

 DSM-IV Diagnoses Changes in DSM-5